 - Your own gut feeling

-For a full list of considerations and why they’re important, read our comprehensive guide: How to Decide Which Medical Schools to Apply to.
+For a full list of considerations, read our comprehensive guide: How to Decide Which Medical Schools to Apply to.

 There are also secondary application fees to consider, which range in cost.
-Fees for secondaries are usually around $100 per school, but depending on the prestige of the school, they could range from $30-$200.
+Fees for secondaries are typically around $100 per school, but the cost can range from $30 to $200, depending on the school’s prestige.
+If you apply to 25 or more schools, which we recommend, that’s $2,500 for secondaries alone.

 9. What Extracurricular Experience Do I Need to Get Into Medical School?